Last Updated on March 25, 2021 by Shaun Snapp

 Why JNC is drawing a distinction here is unclear.
 Any non-SAP application being connected to any SAP application is considered indirect access.

-3. Is there a particular license type applicable to a named-user who is given the required permissions to access the SAP system indirectly?
+3. Is there a particular license type applicable to a named-user given the required permissions to access the SAP system indirectly?

 “No, the normal rules behind the assignment of named-users apply.
 If it is small community of users are performing business critical activity they may all need a professional license.
 A large community of users viewing reports may need an ESS (Employee Self-service License), or indeed some form of specially negotiated blanket coverage usage license which provides a degree of flexibility across large external user populations or where user numbers frequently fluctuate.”